Betty and Veronica (Veronica Mars): Synopsis

 Veronica talks to Wilson and flirts with him, asking if he would give her a tour of Rest Stop 15 (a place where students go to park, buy and sell, etc.).
 Veronica catches the boy's locker combination and calls Weevil (Francis Capra) with the parrot information, and lets Weevil know of the plan to meet at Rest Stop 15.
 Upon arriving at Rest Stop 15, Wilson is confronted by Weevil.
 Wilson says that the parrot in the picture is not Neptune's mascot.
-Back in the past, Lianne says that she does not know Veronica's real father is, and that a paternity test would be needed.
-Leo (Max Greenfield) brings back the Lilly Kane investigation tapes to Veronica.
+Back in the past, Lianne says that she does not know who Veronica's real father is, and that a paternity test would be needed.
+Veronica gets Leo (Max Greenfield) to bring the Lilly Kane investigation tapes to her.
 At Neptune High, Veronica sits with Wallace and his new friends.
 Later, Wallace leads Veronica to a truck with a goat in it.
 Veronica listens to the interrogation tapes, and she hears Keith (Enrico Colantoni) talking to Jake Kane.
-Veronica sends Wallace to deliver a "gift" to Clarence Wiedman's assistant.
+Veronica sends Wallace to deliver a "gift" to Clarence Wiedman's assistant with a concealed listening device.
 Veronica listens to Keith's interrogation of Celeste Kane (Lisa Thornhill).
 That night, Veronica goes on a date with Leo before she sees Meg (Alona Tal) with Duncan (Teddy Dunn) on a double date with Jake and Celeste at the same restaurant.
 Flashing back one more time, Lianne reveals Celeste's knowledge of the affair.
 Veronica points out a mistake in Jake and Celeste's story—Lianne says they were at the hotel for 20 minutes, while Jake said they were there for 2.5 hours.
 Meanwhile, a Pan High student in a mask shows the Neptune people over TV that he has the parrot.
 The student demands that Wallace does not play or else Polly will die.

 Veronica talks with Meg, who says that the thug must have put in the announcement the night before.
 The two examine the photograph, and Veronica sees a basketball number on the person's sneakers.
-Veronica steals both the mascots back and frames the actual culprit—a Neptune boy who stole the parrot so he could kick Wallace out and go back to being a starter so that he could continue sabotaging his team's chances of winning the basketball game and ensure winning bets against Neptune.
-Veronica checks her mother into a rehabilitation center.
-Veronica talks to her father about her discovery that Abel Koontz (Christian Clemenson) is someone's proxy.
-Veronica takes out the pencil sharpener and states fakery that she knows who collected Abel Koontz's accounts.
-Veronica, assuming that Wallace has delivered the "gift" (which he did and had a microphone in it), listens.
+Veronica steals both the mascots back and frames the actual culprit—Jack, one of Wallace's teammates, who stole the parrot so he could start for Neptune, sabotage them, and clean up by betting against them.
+Veronica empties her bank account to check her mother into a rehabilitation center.
+Veronica talks to her father about her discovery that Abel Koontz (Christian Clemenson) is someone's patsy.
+Veronica takes out the bugged pencil sharpener and states that she knows who collected Abel Koontz's accounts.
+Veronica, assuming that Wallace has delivered the "gift", listens.
 Clarence Wiedman asks his assistant to call Amelia DeLongpre, and Veronica finds out that Amelia is Abel Koontz's daughter.